Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Methods: SpatialMed

 where $i,j,k$ denote indices along the height, width, and depth dimensions of the 3D volume, and division by 1000 converts the volume from $\mathrm{mm}^3$ to $\mathrm{cm}^3$.
 Segmentation masks containing only background voxels are excluded.
 This voxel-based volume calculator follows standard practice in volumetric medical image segmentation and enables consistent quantitative comparison across datasets with varying spatial resolutions.

 \textit{3D Bounding Box Extractor.} To extract axis-aligned 3D bounding boxes from segmentation masks, we first identify the set of foreground voxels $\mathcal{S}=\{(i,j,k)\mid M_{i,j,k}>0\}$.
-The bounding box coordinates are then computed as: In this way, we obtain a tight bounding box enclosing the target anatomy or tumor.
+The bounding box coordinates are then computed as: In this way, we obtain a tight bounding box enclosing the target anatomy or tumor. \textbf{Spatial Visual Question-Answer Generation.} All QA pairs are automatically generated by combining voxel-level spatial metadata with five predefined question templates per task, passed to our agent-based framework.
+To ground generation in medical knowledge, we employ retrieval-augmented generation (RAG)~\cite{lewis2020retrieval} over PubMed~\cite{canese2013pubmed}: given target anatomy or tumor names, the top-5 retrieved documents serve as context for the question annotator agent, enabling medically plausible questions and clinically realistic distractors for multiple-choice items.